TiN: The titanium-nitride coatingNovember 15, 2017

 Chemically speaking, titanium has a special affinity for aluminum.
 During the drilling process, under the influence of pressure and heat, chemical and physical diffusion processes are triggered especially at the cutting edges and in the chip flutes.
 These processes cause aluminum to bind into the coating, aluminizing the surface of the drill.
 This leads to an increase of friction between the tool and the material.
 At the same time, chip removal or chip discharge is so decisively impaired that further work becomes impossible.

-For this reason, you have to use cooling and machining aluminum is only possible with stationary machine tools using forced liquid cooling.
+For this reason, you have to use cooling and cutting aluminum is only possible with stationary machine tools using forced liquid cooling.

 - Three to four times longer service life